difference between organic and inorganic in chemistry

 – Organic compounds tend to be more complex and diverse than inorganic compounds.

-See also difference between bourbon and whiskey
+See also difference between netherlands and holland

 The Importance of Organic Chemistry in Everyday Life